 He has rescued us from the power of darkness and transferred us into the kingdom of his beloved Son, in whom we have redemption, the forgiveness of sins.
 He is the image of the invisible God, the firstborn of all creation; for in him all things in heaven and on earth were created, things visible and invisible, whether thrones or dominions or rulers or powers—all things have been created through him and for him.
 He himself is before all things, and in him all things hold together.
 He is the head of the body, the church; he is the beginning, the firstborn from the dead, so that he might come to have first place in everything.
 For in him all the fullness of God was pleased to dwell, and through him God was pleased to reconcile to himself all things, whether on earth or in heaven, by making peace through the blood of his cross.
 (Colossians 1:13–20 NRSV)

-Now, with this as our text we see the Good News of Jesus as simple to understand and live, but inescapably robust.
+With this as our text, we see the Good News of Jesus as simple to understand and live, but inescapably robust.

 Verse 17 says, “and in him all things hold together.”